ItzSimplyJoe/Python-ElfGame/README.md

 All the games requirements are contained in the requirements folder.
 Please install them using the following command:
 `$ pip install -r requirements.txt`
 ### Starting the game
-To start the same simply run the python file wiht `$ python3 elfgame.py`
+To start the same simply run 'elf game.exe' file